Other Social Agreements

 Leaving the community

-When someone is leaving the community for good, the community pays them back for their stewarded land fee only when a new member has joined the community and paid their membership costs in full.
+When someone is leaving the community for good, the community will reimburse them back for half of the stewarded land fee (so long as they have previously paid it off in full) but only once a new member has joined the community in thier stead, and paid their membership costs also in full.
 This ensures that the community doesn't get into financial problems due to members coming and going and further promotes everyone involved to find a suitable replacement.